Deere completes challenging year, issues positive outlook for 2021

 Despite a decrease in sales and profits and a series of challenges brought about by the pandemic, Deere & Co. closed its fiscal year with high hopes about what the future holds.

-The company today reported a 16% decline in fourth-quarter net sales in its construction and forestry division, which includes John Deere Dubuque Works.
+The company on Wednesday reported a 16% decline in fourth-quarter net sales in its construction and forestry division, which includes John Deere Dubuque Works.
 Quarterly sales were $2.46 billion, compared to $2.95 billion during the same quarter the previous year.

 Operating profit was down 25%, to $196 million, during the most recent quarter, which concluded on Nov.
 1.